Mental Health on TV

 One common and damaging stereotype that media portrayals often fall prey to is the idea that mentally ill individuals are all violent criminals.
 We see this on shows like Hannibal, Mr. Robot, and Dexter.
 Yet in reality, individuals suffering from mental illnesses are more likely to be the victims, rather than perpetrators, of violent crime.

-Other red flags in TV portrayals of psychological distress?
+Other red flags in portrayals of mental health on TV?
 Look out for the following problematic portrayal of mentally ill characters:

 - They “look different” (darting eyes, messy hair, unkempt clothes);